Two-Day Nikko Itinerary

 - Yomeimon Gate: One of the grandest, decorated spots on the grounds.

-- The main shrine building where visitors can enter and wonder at the marvelous details inside (keep in mind, no photos are allowed).
+- The main shrine building is where visitors can enter and wonder at the marvelous details inside (keep in mind, no photos are allowed).

 - After, look up at the Sakashitamon Gate, where the carving of Nemurineko, a sleeping cat lies.